 They originate from Panama, Brazil, and Bolivia.
-These birds will live for around 20 years and, despite their diminutive size, they need plenty of space to move around in.
-Their playful and inquisitive nature means that they also need regular interaction with their owner.https://www.instagram.com/p/B4HHGKRjgJU
+These birds will live for around 20 years, and despite their diminutive size, they need plenty of space to move around.
+Their playful and inquisitive nature means that they also need regular interaction with their owners.

 How Much Are Mini Macaws?

-As well as being physically smaller, the mini macaw has a smaller price tag, compared to the full-sized birds.
-With that said, you will still need to pay around $800 to $1,000 for one, and you will need to part with more than this for a rare hybrid.
+Besides being physically smaller, the mini macaw has a smaller price tag compared to the full-sized birds.
+That said, you will still need to pay around $800 to $1,000 for one, and you will need to part with more than this for a rare hybrid.

 What Do You Need?

-One of the most important things you can provide a mini macaw is time.
+One of the most important things you can provide a mini macaw is your time.
 They will need several hours per day outside the cage, often as long as 4 hours.
-This will ensure that they remain healthy and do not suffer depression or develop anxiety.
-As well as time, you will need to provide the following.
+This will ensure that they remain healthy and do not suffer from depression or develop anxiety.
+You will also need to provide the following.

 - Related Read: How to Take Care of Baby Macaws

 Buy a cage at least 36” x 24” and 36” tall.
-This will provide the largest of the mini macaws, the Severe macaw, with enough room to hop about and stretch out.
-The bars of the cage should be spaced no more than 24mm apart, ideally 20mm apart.
-This will help prevent your bird from escaping from the cage and will stop it from getting stuck.
+This will provide the largest of the mini macaws, the severe macaw, with enough room to hop about and stretch out.
+The bars of the cage should be spaced no more than 24 mm apart, ideally 20 mm apart.
+This will help prevent your bird from escaping from the cage and will stop them from getting stuck.

-Provide a perch, ideally a natural perch with uneven surface and shape.
-These will need replacing often, as your bird chews the wood.
-Food and water bowls made from stainless steel will last the longest and your macaw will not ingest any BPA or plastics.
+Provide a perch, ideally a natural perch with an uneven surface and shape.
+These will need replacing often, as your bird will chew the wood.
+Food and water bowls made from stainless steel will last the longest, and your macaw will not ingest any BPA or plastics.
 Possible substrates include sawdust, corn husk, newspaper, and even a hardwood floor.
-You can also offer foraging and other toys.
+You can also offer foraging and other interactive toys.
 These will keep your bird entertained and provide both physical and mental stimulation.

-Feed nuts in moderation, offer seeds, and you can also feed commercial macaw or parrot food with occasional vegetables and fruit as treats.
-Most nuts are high in calories so should not be fed too often.
-Feed as a treat instead.
+You can feed them nuts in moderation and offer seeds, and you can also feed them commercial macaw or parrot food with occasional vegetables and fruit as treats.
+Most nuts are high in calories, so they should not be served too often.
+Feed them as treats instead.
 You also need to ensure that your mini macaw has ongoing access to a steady supply of fresh water.